GDPR Under Blockchain: How Does Blockchain Fit Alongside The GDPR?

 • legal enterprises, and government departments.

-Its immutable security also allows it to be useful in other enterprises such as charities and human rights organizations as well as preventing fraud and corruption.
+Its immutable security also allows it to be useful in other enterprises such as charities and human rights organisations as well as preventing fraud and corruption.

 Bitcoin is evidence of the security and unassailability of Blockchain.
 The history of all Bitcoin transactions is in the accounting ledger, stored across a multitude of network computers known as “nodes”.
 Consequently, the purpose of the nodes is to check the validity of every Bitcoin transaction submitted to the accounting ledger.